 What is in a Financial Plan?

-Unfortunately, a lot of rubbish.
+Unfortunately, a lot is of no benefit to consumers.

 I don’t want to be flippant but it’s true.
 And anyone who has received one would agree.
 A frequent complaint I hear from new clients is that they didn’t like the advice documents of their previous adviser; they felt it was a generic template, not tailored to them and full of irrelevant information.
 I sympathise with their complaints, especially when they have paid thousands of dollars for it.
 However, the blame rests squarely with ASIC and the federal government; not the adviser.
 Unfortunately the advice document has become a compliance document; it is used to cover the adviser’s backside rather than deliver something special for the client.
 I am mindful of this, and also that the client is paying me decent coin as a financial plan fee, and I in turn have a responsibility to deliver something special.